 Once beloved of the backpacker set, Hampi—a UNESCO World Heritage Site located deep in Karnataka’s heart—is increasingly attracting flocks of curious international visitors.
 Still, it’s possible to immerse yourself in the quiet side of these spectacular ruins, by way of a stay at The Ultimate Travelling Camp’s new Kishkinda Camp.
 Guests can spend the night in well-appointed, colonial-style safari tents before embarking on guided excursions by day.
 Absent of crowds, Hampi’s beauty is all the more impressive.

 Retreat to Jalakara on the Andaman Islands

-With splendid white sand beaches, show-stopping diving, and a languid pace of life, the Andaman Islands are like the Maldives—just without the throngs.
+With splendid white sand beaches, show-stopping diving, and a languid pace of life, holidaying in the Andaman Islands is like the Maldives—just without the throngs.
 To discover India’s quiet side, book in a stay at Jalakara on Havelock Island.
 A seven-room boutique hotel, the tropical hideaway was called “the most heavenly hotel in the Andaman Islands,” by Conde Nast Traveller.
 Surrounded as it is by jungle, and complete with stargazing excursions, an infinity pool, and a companion spa, it isn’t hard to see why.

 Visit the Remote Ranvas